smart-data-models/dataModel.VerifiableCredentials/Presentation/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `holder[string]`: Defines unique identifier of the party who shares the Verifiable Presentation  - `proof[object]`: Contains information about the proof  - `type[array]`: Defines the Verifiable Presentation type  - `verifiableCredential[array]`: Contains the personal information intended to be shared  <!-- /30-PropertiesList -->
+- `holder[string]`: Defines unique identifier of the party who shares the Verifiable Presentation  - `proof[object]`: Contains information about the proof  	- `challenge[string]`: Defines a random or pseudo-random value used by some authentication protocols to mitigate replay attacks
+	- `created[date-time]`: Defines the date and time, when the proof has been created
+	- `domain[hostname]`: Defines a string value that specifies the operational domain of a digital proof
+	- `jws[string]`: Defines the proof value in JWS format
+	- `proofPurpose[string]`: Defines the purpose of the proof
+	- `type[string]`: Defines the proof type
+- `type[array]`: Defines the Verifiable Presentation type  - `verifiableCredential[array]`: Contains the personal information intended to be shared  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `holder`  - `type`  - `verifiableCredential`  <!-- /35-RequiredProperties -->